Guide

 How Often?
 Every 2 Months

-We all know dogs love to play and sometimes they may not do it intentionally but their claws can sometimes cause us a little grief, especially if you cop a paw to the face.
+We all know dogs love to play, and sometimes they may not do it intentionally, but their claws can sometimes cause us a little grief, especially if you cop a paw to the face.
 This is why you should include clipping your dog’s nails as a part of your dog grooming routine.
-To keep your dog's nails under control take to them with a set of dog clippers and be sure to use a nail file for a nice smooth finish.
+To keep your dog's nails under control, take to them with a set of dog clippers, and be sure to use a nail file for a nice smooth finish.

 #5: Give Your Dog a Haircut

 How Often?
-Every 3 months
+Every three months

 How To Know if All of The Dog Grooming Tips Above are OK to Perform at Home: